dice-group/gerbil/README.md

 ========
 <i>General Entity Annotator Benchmark</i>

 This project is a benchmark for entity annotation and disambiguation tools.
-It is based on the BAT-Framework of Cornolti et al.

 <img src="http://139.18.2.164/mroeder/gerbil/gerbil_logo.png">